danclark5/chained_message_testing/README.md

 end
 ```

 Here we have a `Game`, `GameFairyGateway`, and a `GameFairy`.
-They `GameFairy` is a mysterious resource that we can't understand.
+The `GameFairy` is a mysterious resource that we can't understand.
 How it works is beyond human comprehension.
 However, it tells us the state of the game (i.e. is the game done), but we fear asking it questions directly.
 To help us here we've added a `GameFairyGateway` to be our messager for the `GameFairy`'s divine messages.

 The problem is that we want to test the game, but let's say we can't efficiently stub the supernatural nature of the `GameFairy` How do we do it?